GideonZ/1541u-documentation/quick_guide.rst

 Ethernet to the C-64.
 Currently, the built-in Ethernet port does *not* provide RR-net compatibility.
 However:

-The Ethernet port is used natively by the firmware.
+The Ethernet port (and the WiFi interface for the U2+L with WiFi module installed) is used natively by the firmware.
 There is some primitive support for file-transfer using FTP, and it is possible to connect to the Ultimate-II+ using a VT-100 terminal program on the Telnet port (port 23).
 This gives the possibility to control the machine remotely, and swap disks without actually interrupting the program running on the C-64.
+In addition, the network can be used to connect to the cartridge with a web-browser, and send commands through the HTTP based :doc:`API <api/api_calls>`.

 Modem support
 =============